Vegan Mushroom Gravy

 - 1/2 a white onion

-- 10 small white or crimini mushrooms, sliced
+- 10 small white or crimini mushrooms, thinly sliced (for darker gravy, use crimini mushrooms)

 - 5 tbsp brown rice flour